Corporate Plan 2014-15

 State Natural Resources Management Plan

-The NRM Council has responsibility for preparing and maintaining the State Natural Resources Management Plan.
+The Minister for Sustainability, Environment and Conservation is responsible for preparing and maintaining the State Natural Resources Management Plan.
 Our Place.
 Our Future.
 State Natural Resources Management Plan 2012-2017 sets a long term vision and goals, with priorities identified for the next five years.

 The Plan contains policy for the overarching management of South Australia's natural resources.
 It provides a framework for all natural resources management initiatives, including regional NRM Plans and agency activities.
 This Plan also takes into account the objectives of South Australia's Strategic Plan.